How much deposit do I need to buy a house?

 Mortgage advisor fees.
 Some mortgage advisors are paid by the lender you take your mortgage out with, but some will charge you for their services.
 It's worth finding this out before you ask them to help you.

-The table below is to help you work out how much you'll need to save.
+The table below is to help you work out how much you'll need to save if you're a first-time buyer.

 How to save for a house deposit